Global air pollution has become a major problem. It’s bigger than any one person, government, or organization can tackle alone.

 While they’re the cheapest mode of transportation in the Philippines, the iconic Jeepneys cart millions of people each day at a cost of 22,000 metric tons of soot a year.

 Increasing public awareness has revealed just how little is known about just how bad the AQI is – many Filipinos are still unaware of the nature and scale of poor air quality in their country.

 Unioil took a stand by developing a network of AirVisual Pro that now stretches across 18 cities in the Philippines.

 When you visit a Unioil gas station in the Philippines, you’ll probably notice a transparent box hanging over the entrance.
 Inside is an AirVisual Pro air quality monitor, measuring ambient air quality and broadcasting the current AQI to AirVisual’s public air pollution database.

 But why does an oil company care about the air?
 Well, Unioil is no stranger to helping clean its region’s air.
 Unioil is known as a clean-air pioneer in the Philippines.
-Beginning in 2013, they introduced the environment-friendly Euro 4 standard fuels to the country, when required industry standards were still at Euro 2 and Euro 4 standards wouldn’t be legally required until 2016.
-And four years later, in September 2017, Unioil began distributing Euro 5 standard fuels at its stations when the industry requirement was still at Euro 4.4
+They introduced the environment-friendly Euro 4 standard fuels to the country, when required industry standards were still at Euro 2 and Euro 4 standards weren't yet legally required.
+And Unioil began distributing Euro 5 standard fuels at its stations when the industry requirement was still at Euro 4.4

 With a maximum sulfur content of 10 parts per million, Unioil's Euro 5 fuels are five times cleaner than other conventional fuels sold in the country.
 Unioil believes that enabling Filipinos to access affordable and eco-friendly fuel is a step towards reducing humanity’s impact on climate change and promoting cleaner air, a mission that the company publicly endorses.